Zendro-dev/Zendro-dev.github.io/api_graphql.md

 ```

 ### GraphQL Queries
-* `records(search, order, pagination) : [Records]` - Check user authorization and return certain number, specified in pagination argument, of records that holds the condition of search argument, all of them sorted as specified by the order argument.
+* `records(search, order, pagination) : [Records]` - Check user authorization and return certain number of records, specified in pagination argument, that holds the condition of search argument, all of them sorted as specified by the order argument.
 For more information about `search`, `order` and `pagination` argument see this [section below](#general-filter-arguments).
 Example:
 ```
 query{
   records(search: {field: name, value:{ value: "%test%"}, operator: like}, order: [{field: name, order: ASC}]){